 The school’s best assets are its students.
 To continue to grow, the school relies on referrals.
 Please tell your friends, family and colleagues about Steiner Academy of Martial Arts and direct them to our website or Social Media sites.
 We offer promotions to both potential new students and current students who refer others.
 Contact Sensei Steiner for details on current promotions for current students.
 Direct interested friends, family or colleagues to the “New Prospects” page on the website.
-Also feel free to bring them for a visit to the dojo
+Here they can register for a free class or even a special two week trial.
+Also feel free to bring them for a visit to the dojo, have them register for the free evaluation class on the “New Prospects” page

 - Parent participation is encouraged, however please refrain from disrupting the class and disciplining the students from the sidelines as it is detrimental to the educational atmosphere.